HaijiangYan/AIOM/docs/quick-start.md

 nvm list  # if you have nvm installed on your machine
 ```

-Setup a postgresql database for local test with [Docker](https://docs.docker.com/get-started/get-docker/) (highly recommended)
+AIOM provides you the best work flow with Docker for local development and verification.
+Setup a postgresql database for local test with [Docker](https://docs.docker.com/get-started/get-docker/)
-After installing and starting the docker, in your CLI (terminal or Windows powershell)
+After installing and starting the docker desktop, in your CLI (terminal for MACOS/LINUX or WINDOWS powershell)
 ```bash
 docker -v  # check if docker runs correctly docker pull postgres:17.6-alpine  # get a psql image from docker hub, you can also choose another version of psql